 Attribute value Description User Specifies the RHEV-M user name that the agent must use for REST API communication.
 For example: admin@internal rhevadmin@example.com Password Specifies the encrypted password associated with the RHEVM user profile.
-Use the vcsencrypt utility to encrypt the password.
-For details, see the Cluster Server Administrator's Guide.
-Cluster Specifies the name of the RHEV-M cluster of which the VCS host is a member.
-UseWanuaRHEW/Fening Specifies if the use of manual RHEV-M fencing is enabled in the event that the physical host on which virtual machine is running crashes.
+The password should be encrypted using "vcsencrypt" command.
+To generate the encrypted password, run the following command: /opt/VRTSvcs/bin/vcsencrypt -agent plain_text_password Cluster Specifies the name of the RHEV-M cluster of which the VCS host is a member.
+UseManuaRHEVMFencing Specifies if the use of manual RHEV-M fencing is enabled in the event that the physical host on which virtual machine is running crashes.
 0 indicates that manual RHEV-M fencing is disabled.
 1 indicates that manual RHEV-M fencing is enabled.
 The default value is 0.